scalar-labs/docs-scalardb/docs/3.9/scalardb-cluster/getting-started-with-using-go-for-scalardb-cluster.md

 $ mkdir scalardb-cluster
 ```

-Then, download the [`scalardb-cluster.proto`](https://github.com/scalar-labs/scalardb-cluster/blob/v3.9.3/rpc/src/main/proto/scalardb-cluster.proto) file and save it in the directory that you created.
+Then, download the `scalardb-cluster.proto` file and save it in the directory that you created.
+For ScalarDB Cluster users who have a commercial license, please [contact us](https://www.scalar-labs.com/contact) if you need the `scalardb-cluster.proto` file.

 Generate the gRPC code by running the following command: